Courseiva

 Why this answer

-Option D is correct because the output shows "Authz Success" but the presence of a URL redirect to a guest portal and a dACL named "PERMIT_QUARANTINE" along with SGT value 2 (commonly quarantine) indicates the client is in a quarantine state, likely due to posture assessment failure.
-The administrator should check the ISE posture policy.
-Option A is wrong because the redirect and quarantine dACL imply limited access.
+The exhibit shows 'Authz Success' but the presence of a URL redirect to a guest portal and a dACL named 'PERMIT_QUARANTINE' along with SGT value 2 (commonly quarantine) indicates the client is in a quarantine state due to posture assessment failure.
+The administrator should check the ISE posture policy and ensure the client meets compliance to allow full network access.
+Option B is incorrect because the authentication is complete; the issue is posture non-compliance, not incomplete authorization.

 MCQhard